ggabbiani/OFL/orthodocs/foundation/3d-engine.md

 Accumulates a list of bounding boxes along a direction.

 Recursive algorithm, at each call a bounding box is extracted from «bbcs» and decomposed into axial and planar components.
-The last bunding box in the list ended up the recursion and is returned as result.
+The last bounding box in the list ended up the recursion and is returned as result.
 If there are still bounding boxes left, a new call is made and its result, decomposed into the axial and planar components, used to produce a